deltahmed/Click-journeY/README.md

 2. **Database configuration**
     + Open your browser and go to `http://localhost/phpmyadmin/`.
     + Create a new database named `clickjourney`.
-    + Import the `clickjourney.sql` file (provided in the project) by going to the Import tab in phpMyAdmin.
+    + Import the `database/clickjourney.sql` file (provided in the project) by going to the Import tab in phpMyAdmin.

 3. **Project setup**
     + Place your project in the htdocs directory of XAMPP  (`C:\xampp\htdocs\Click-journeY`).